-Classic comfort food at it’s best.
-This easy to make tuna noodle casserole with a Parmesan topping.
-Scaled-down for the smaller household, it comes together quickly and will become a family favorite for a great weeknight meal.
+Homemade classic comfort food at it's best.
+This easy to make tuna noodle casserole features a Parmesan topping.
+Scaled-down for the smaller household, it comes together quickly and will become a favorite easy weeknight meal.

 But my biggest issue was the can of soup.
 I made several attempts.
-Nothing I really want to discuss but let’s just say I couldn’t get where I wanted to go without the can of soup.
+Nothing I really want to discuss, but let's just say I couldn't get where I wanted to go without the can of soup.
 I can replace the soup, but it is too much work for many of the readers and requires a trip to the market.
 So it became do the recipe with the can of soup or not do the recipe.

-Now the can of soup is not evil, but I tend to over react to cooking with cans of soup.
-I enjoy reading recipes, and the classic crock pot recipe has at least two cans of soup, an envelope of onion soup mix and several cans of something else.
+Now that can of soup is not evil, but I tend to overreact to cooking with cans of soup.
+I enjoy reading recipes, and the classic crockpot recipe has at least two cans of soup, an envelope of onion soup mix, and several cans of something else.
 I find it very irritating they are calling this cooking.

-So to give in to the can of soup is a bit painful but in this case necessary.
+So to give in to the can of soup is a bit painful but in this case, necessary.
 Any from scratch effort would be at least twice this size and four times more work.